About the Webmaster

 47th operating templeBountiful Utah Temple, the newest temple of the Church at the time, on my 19th birthday.
 The next weekend, my mom and I drove from Pocatello to attend sessions at seven different temples in Utah in three days.
 Ever since, the highlight of any vacation for me is the opportunity to attend a temple, especially a temple I have not visited before.

 After serving a two-year mission, I transferred my college credits from Idaho State University to Brigham Young University.
 This website began as a computer project for one of my first classes there, and I have maintained it ever since.
 I graduated from BYU with a bachelor's degree in computer science and went on to receive a master's degree in business information systems from Utah State University.
 Following my education, I returned to Pocatello where I am employed as a website administrator.

 On April 2, 2017, six days before my birthday, President Thomas S. Monson announced the construction of the

-Government approval process; streets around temple site openedPocatello Idaho Temple, which would be built next to the meetinghouse where I attend church.
+Erecting construction barrier; construction trailers on site; site clearing and rough grading underwayPocatello Idaho Temple, which would be built next to the meetinghouse where I attend church.
 I fell to my knees in gratitude to the Lord for the realization of such a cherished blessing and for answering years of prayers.
 Just a year and a half later, President Russell M. Nelson announced plans for the

-Trujillo Alto Ward chapel closed on January 20, 2019 in preparation for demolitionSan Juan Puerto Rico Temple, a blessing for the people I came to dearly love during my mission service.
+Demolition of Trujillo Alto Ward chapel underwaySan Juan Puerto Rico Temple, a blessing for the people I came to dearly love during my mission service.